 - Doctors in the service are generally called by their rank —"Major Hollingsworth."
 They may be called "Dr." socially when they are junior officers.
 Officially, they are addressed by their Army or Navy titles for as long as they remain in the service.

-Members of the regular armed services retain their rank after retiring.
-However, it is in poor taste for reserve officers who served for only a short time—or those who held temporary commissions during a war—to continue calling themselves “Captain,” “Major,” or “Colonel.”
+Members of the regular armed services retain their titles in retirement, per their individual service regulations.
+However, reserve officers who served for only a short time—or those who held temporary commissions during a war—shouldn't continue calling themselves "Captain," "Major," or "Colonel" when not in active service.
 They do, however, use the titles if they resume an active status in a reserve unit or the National Guard.
-In this case, the initials of their service always follow the name: “Colonel Victor Bacovich, U.S.A.R.” (or “N.G.,” “U.S.N.R.,” or “U.S.M.C.R.”).
+In this case, the initials of their service always follow the name: "Colonel Victor Bacovich, U.S.A.R." (or "N.G.," "U.S.N.R.," or "U.S.M.C.R.").
 Reserve officers who remain in the service and retire with pay after twenty or more years are, like members of the regular service, entitled to use their military titles.

 In the Armed Services, the Department of Defense is represented in the Cabinet by the Secretary of Defense, who ranks third among Cabinet members.
 The heads of the military departments of the Department of Defense—the Secretary of the Army, the Secretary of the Navy, and the Secretary of the Air Force—do not have a Cabinet rank.